 Also, while computer/IT experts came up with three categories, Microsoft maintained only two categories.
 We can say it is a good business decision or providing users with only two extreme options and nothing in between.
 And since there are third-party vendors filling in the gap, there is no need to worry.
 The only problem could be crapware and branding of software that can be removed using one of the many anti-crapware software available on the Internet.

-If your main need is mobility – if you find yourself posting to social networks, uploading images, emails and blogging, the second type ARM would be best.
+If your main need is mobility – if you find yourself posting to social networks, uploading images, emails, and blogging, the second type ARM would be best.
 If you need to use heavy applications that require desktop mode, probably you will have to spend a little more to buy Intel Core System (example: Surface Pro).
-I will shortly write about factors to consider before buying a Windows 8 tablet to make it clearer.

-Few days ago, I read some examples on how different small business and universities etc. selected different types of tablets for running Windows 8 so that they get the best without having to compromise on mobility, productivity and security.
-I remember two examples that show which Windows 8 tablets are good for different small businesses and other entities.
+A few days ago, I read some examples of how different small business and universities, etc. selected different types of tablets for running Windows so that they get the best without having to compromise on mobility, productivity, and security.
+I remember two examples that show which Windows tablets are good for different small businesses and other entities.

 I hope this assists you in making up your mind on which Microsoft Windows 8 tablet should you buy.